-For the purposes of assessing potential environmental justice issues related to significant noise impacts, the census blocks that generally represent the 65 DNL noise contour for the Alternative A: No Action are used as the base geographical unit for comparison with the 65 DNL noise contours and the area of significant increased noise for each of the alternatives.
+- For the purposes of assessing potential environmental justice issues related to significant noise impacts, the census blocks that generally represent the 65 DNL noise contour for the Alternative A: No Action are used as the base geographical unit for comparison with the 65 DNL noise contours and the area of significant increased noise for each of the alternatives. - Based on the definition of minority populations, the Black community is the minority population being assessed for environmental justice impacts because the percentage is above 50 percent. - FAA Order 1050.1E uses a 1.5 DNL increase within the 65 DNL over noise-sensitive land uses (e.g., residential) to identify an area of significant noise increase.